jakartaee/query/README.md

 ### Extended Language

-The **Extended language** is a superset of the Core.
+The **Extended language** is the full query language defined by the Jakarta Query specification.
 It introduces SQL-oriented constructs such as joins, grouping, and bulk updates or deletes, which are especially useful in relational contexts.
 For example, imagine a `Hotel` document with an embedded list of rooms:

 ```json
 {